 The Access Diploma is credit-based and validated by the awarding body: Skills and Education Group Access.
 To successfully complete, students must obtain 60 credits at level 3.
 These include 45 credits which are graded, pass, merit or distinction and 15 level 3 credits which are ungraded.

-The Access Diploma offers a choice of four pathways.
+The Access Diploma offers a range of pathways.
 Students will need to select a pathway that is relevant to the Higher Education subject area that they wish to pursue.
-The pathways are: Humanities, Health Science Professions, Science and Education Professions.
+The pathways are: Policing, Nursing & Healthcare, Science, Humanities, Social Work, Law and Education.
 Units from each pathway are chosen that are relevant to individual career goals.
 All pathways include psychology and units of study skills.

 Study Skills include essay and report writing, referencing and how to improve exam techniques.
 You will also be guided through the UCAS application process and given the opportunity to explore your course and career choices.
 Pathway unit choices include: